MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/how-the-wand-works.md

 ## Detect when the Wand is picked up

-In the visual script attached to the Wand, we start our journey in the group named **Checking if Held to start magic glow**.
+In the visual script attached to the Wand, we start our journey in the node group named **Checking if Held to start magic glow**.

 ![A screen shot of the Wand's full script graph with the second section highlighted.](../../../media/enhance-your-environment/equips-in-detail/023-full-script-graph-section-two-highlighted.png)